kubernetes/website/docs/tasks/administer-cluster/dns-custom-nameservers.md

 inherited from the node the pods run on.
 Note: custom upstream nameservers and stub domains cannot be used in conjunction with dnsPolicy: “Default”.

-If dnsPolicy is set to “ClusterFirst”, then DNS queries will be sent to the kube-dns service.
-Queries for domains rooted in the configured cluster domain suffix (any address ending in “.cluster.local” in the example above) will be answered by the kube-dns service.
-All other queries (for example, www.kubernetes.io) will be forwarded to the upstream nameserver inherited from the node.
+If dnsPolicy is set to “ClusterFirst”, then DNS queries are sent to the kube-dns service.
+Queries for domains rooted in the configured cluster domain suffix (any address ending in “.cluster.local” in the example above) are answered by the kube-dns service.
+All other queries, such as www.kubernetes.io, are forwarded to the upstream nameserver inherited from the node.

 ### ConfigMap options